Best Data Annotation Tools for Physical AI in 2026 [Comparative Guide]

 - AI-Powered Labeling Engine: Encord leverages micro-models and automated object tracking to drastically reduce manual labeling time.
 This is critical for teams working with long, continuous sequences from robots, drones, or AVs.

-- Multimodal Support: In addition to standard visual formats like MP4 and WebM, Encord natively supports modalities relevant to Physical AI — including medical DICOM imaging and video.
+- Multimodal Support: In addition to standard visual formats like MP4 and WebM, Encord natively supports modalities relevant to Physical AI.

 - Annotation Types Built for Real-World Perception: The platform supports a wide array of labels such as bounding boxes, segmentation masks, keypoints, polylines, and classification — enabling granular understanding of objects and motion across frames.